-Following suggestions from members, the BCSV tours committee and safety officer Jason Blackman have put together a list of common-sense suggestions for behaviour at our tours.
+Following suggestions from members, the BCSV committee and safety officer Jason Lee (nee Blackman) have put together a list of common-sense suggestions for behaviour at our tours.

 The vast majority of tour attendees act appropriately but unfortunately at times we had concerns regarding the behaviour of individuals.